ewusiessel/code-institute-first-project/README.md

     Promotional video was edited with iMovie
 <a href="https://jquery.com/"></a>jQuery
     The project uses jQuery to reference Javascript.
-<a href="https://www.adobe.com/uk/products/photoshopfamily.html">Photoshop cs</a>
+<a href="https://www.adobe.com/uk/products/photoshopfamily.html">Photoshop CS</a>
-The project used Photoshop to reduce the size of images downloaded from unsplash.com
+The project used Photoshop to reduce the size of images downloaded.